 TOP LEFT: “Weaving metal perfectly marries my desire for beauty, function and cleanliness of design,” says jewelry artist Linda Bernasconi.
 These whimsical, handwoven sterling silver earrings are $375.
 BOTTOM LEFT: There is something so satisfying about moving metal, notes Boston-based jeweler Melissa Finelli.
 The bidding for Finelli’s Sparkle Nuggets Ring, made from 18k gold and diamonds, begins at $800 on October 21 at the Smithsonian Craft Benefit Auction.
 RIGHT: Erica Rosenfeld’s work is made from blown, hot-worked and carved glass.
 The Brooklyn, New York-based artist’s jewelry is inspired by mid-century modern design and turn-of-the-century Viennese design.
 This carved glass necklace on a nylon cord is $160.

 Categories for the virtual 100-plus artists shops remain the same as in past years—ceramics, fiber and basketry, furniture, glass, jewelry, leather and metal, paper, wearable art and wood.
 Prices range from $100 for a pair of Francesca Vitali’s paper, gold leaf and stainless-steel earrings to $30,000 for Pavel Novak’s Pinnacle, a piece of multifaceted art glass for the serious collector.
 The holidays are coming.
 No matter the size of your budget, you’d be hard pressed to find such an abundance of handmade and unique pieces of superior craftsmanship in one place.

 The 38th Smithsonian Craft Show will be held online through October 25.
 Although the Oct.
 21 gala is free, it requires pre-registration on the website.
-Proceeds fund research, education programs and exhibitions at the Smithsonian Exhibition.
+Proceeds fund research, education programs and exhibitions at the Smithsonian Institution.